jasonkuhrt/setset/README.md

 ## Roadmap

 - [] allow env vars to populate settings
+- [] initializers that can derive off of other inputs + circular detection
 - [] track env vars as a source of the current value
 - [] \$initial magic var to reset settting to its original state (re-running initializers)
 - [] dev mode that runs initial through fixup and validation